haarg-contrib/Archive-Tar/README.md

 Returns:

-- a "z" character if the file is compressed with gzip.
+- a "z" character if the file is compressed with `gzip`.
-- a "j" character if the file is compressed with bzip2.
+- a "j" character if the file is compressed with `bzip2`.
 - a "" character if the file is not compressed at all.

 ## locate